Contents

 For example, suppose you're exporting 3PL Central purchase order receipts and importing them into NetSuite as item receipts.
 Every order receipt will have a one-to-many relationship with NetSuite’s item receipts because each order receipt has more than one item associated with it.

-Note: Using Path to many, you can only access the first-level record and not a nested array.
+Using Path to many, you can only access the first-level record and not a nested array.
 See Nested arrays for more information and workarounds.

 Sometimes, your one-to-many record is in a nested array.
 In this case, you need to access the items in your 3PL Central purchase order records.
 Using Path to many, you can access only the first-level record, not a nested array.
 Three workarounds allow you to access nested records: create two flows that work together or create a preSavePage script or create a postResponseMapHook script.